nurrony/hlsdownloader/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG]: Please bug in single line"
+title: '[BUG]: Please add title for the bug'
 labels: bug
 assignees: nurrony
 ---

 ## Prerequisites